ArduPilot/ardupilot_wiki/common/source/docs/common-airbotpower-power-module.rst

       and the components.

-The board also comes with a Zener Diode 5.6V (5W) + capacitor and easy instructions to assemble them into an extra safety module that plugs on Pixhawk’s servo rail.
-This is required on Pixhawk's servo rail to trim any short voltage spikes (above 5.6V) that would be fed back to Pixhawk's servo rail from external devices & servos (possibly causing Pixhawk to shut itself down).
+The board also comes with a Zener Diode 5.6V (5W) + capacitor and easy instructions to assemble them into an extra safety module that plugs on the autopilot’s servo rail.
+This is required on the autopilot's servo rail to trim any short voltage spikes (above 5.6V) that would be fed back to the autopilot''s servo rail from external devices & servos (possibly causing the autopilot to shut itself down).

 .. figure:: ../../../images/AirbotPower_Power_Module_ServoRail_Zener.jpg
    :target: ../_images/AirbotPower_Power_Module_ServoRail_Zener.jpg